St James's Place's new fee structure. What has changed?

 Example client three: £2m invested

-Our final example covers clients with £1,500,000 in pensions and £500,000 in ISAs.
+Our final client has £1,500,000 in pensions and £500,000 in ISAs.
 They are contributing £50,000 per annum to their pensions and £40,000 to their ISAs.

-As with example client two, the effects of discounting can be seen, with annual savings of 0.24% per annum (1.67% vs 1.91%) versus the old model.
+As with client two, the effects of tiering can be seen, with annual savings of 0.24% per annum (1.67% vs 1.91%) versus the old model.

-As with example client two, initial fees are increased from £25,000 (5% on the £500,000 ISA) to £27,500 in the new model (£6,875 on the ISA and £20,625 on the pension), although in both pricing models, we would expect very few to pay headline rates.
+As with client two, initial fees are increased from £25,000 (5% on the £500,000 ISA) for the old model to £27,500 in the new model (£6,875 on the ISA and £20,625 on the pension), although in both pricing models, we would expect very few to pay headline rates for someone with £2,000,000 to invest.

-While there is a reasonable overall cost saving of almost £70,000 over the 10 years analysed (£526,162 vs £595.381), there is no escaping the fact that around 60% (£18,667 out of a total of £526,162) of the overall fee doesn't go to the adviser, who, in our opinion, is providing the vast majority of the value in the relationship.
-As we mentioned in our previous research, for a client with this amount invested, we would suggest that the non-adviser, commoditised part of the overall package (investment funds and platform) can be offered for less than £10,000 a year, saving over £20,000 per annum for this example.
+While there is a reasonable overall cost saving of almost £70,000 over the 10 years analysed (£526,162 vs £595,381), there is no escaping the fact that around 60% (£318,667 out of a total of £526,162) of the overall fee doesn't go to the adviser, who, in our opinion, is providing the vast majority of the value in the relationship.
+As we mentioned in our previous research, for a client with this amount invested, we would suggest that the non-adviser, commoditised part of the overall package (investment funds and platform) can be offered for less than £10,000 a year, saving over £20,000 per annum for this client.

 Conclusion